click to return to Shaker Square Home page Directory Getting Here

 After the outdoor market closes we will enjoy the North Union Farmers Market indoors, in the same location as last year. click here.

-For more about the North Union Farmer's Market and to subscribe to their emails, visit their new website www.northunionfarmersmarket.org.
+For more about the North Union Farmer's Market and to subscribe to their emails, visit their website www.northunionfarmersmarket.org.
 Or call (216) 751-7656.

 Photos: Schwartz and Sanda Kaufman - CSU